 We are experts at connecting people to community resources and preventing a promised quality of life from slipping away as you age.

 Engagement Points on the Natural Continuum of Aging

-Interventions to Complement the Care Team: Meals Only, PACTS & PATHS
+Interventions to Complement the Care Team: Meals Only, TCM & CCM

 - Assist hospitals and post-acute care rehabilitation centers with care transitions

 - Our Transition Health Coach and/or Community Resource Navigator coordinates closely with post-discharge care team.